All Products

 Routing Type

 Select a routing type.
-In this example, Intelligent Routing is selected.
+In this topic, Intelligent Routing is selected.

-• Custom Routing: generates a port mapping table based on the listener port range, the port ranges of the destination endpoint groups, and the IP addresses of endpoints (vSwitches).
-This way, traffic is routed to specific IP addresses and ports of specified vSwitches.
-For more information about how to configure a custom routing listener, see Add and manage custom routing listeners.
+• Custom Routing: Generates a port mapping table based on the listener port range, the destination endpoint group port range, and the IP addresses of endpoints (vSwitches).
+This routes traffic to a specific IP address and port in the specified vSwitch.
+For more information, see Add and manage custom routing listeners.

 Note